The Great Silence: Plot

 Burnett and Loco stop by a frozen lake to allow Loco to relieve himself, but he springs a trap, shooting the ice surrounding Burnett and leaving him to die in the freezing water.
-Loco rides to his hideout and convinces the rest of his gang to confront Silence.
+Loco rides to his hideout and convinces the rest of the gang to confront Silence.
 Determined to take Pauline by force, Pollicut attempts to rape her as his henchman, Martin, tortures Silence by burning his right hand.
 Silence overpowers Martin and kills Pollicut.
 Loco and his gang arrive to look for Silence, just as the outlaws appear at the edge of town to collect the provisions, having been previously advised to do so by Burnett.
 Deciding to use them to draw out Silence, the gang herds the bandits into the saloon and captures Pauline.
 Loco tells Pauline to have Silence duel with him – if Silence wins, the outlaws will be set free; if he wins, they will be killed.

 Despite Pauline's pleas that the duel is a trap, Silence stands outside the saloon.
 A killer shoots his left hand, greatly impairing his speed and marksmanship.
 Loco then stands in the doorway, ready to face the weakened Silence.
 As Silence begins reaching for his Mauser, Loco reaches for his Colt Single Action Army – but as Silence draws, another wounding shot is fired.
 Loco fires at Silence's head, killing him.
-Distraught, Pauline attempts to shoot Loco herself, but swiftly dies as well.
+Distraught, Pauline attempts to shoot Loco herself but swiftly dies as well.
 The bounty killers turn their guns on the outlaws, massacring the entire group.
 As Loco and his men prepare to collect their bounties, he takes Silence's Mauser from Pauline's hands.
 The killers ride out of Snow Hill into the morning sun.

 A title card explains that Loco's actions resulted in widespread public condemnation of bounty killing, and a memorial was erected in Snow Hill to honor those who died by his greed.